alexjvr1/TopoPlot/README.md

 topomap --indir [directory containing raster and sample files] --sample_data [name of sample file] -m country --country [name of country to be plotted]
 ```

 ## Options

+## Sample points

+Sample points can be customised using the columns "Colour" and "Marker" to specify marker colour and shape.

+Colour can be chosen from this [list](https://matplotlib.org/stable/gallery/color/named_colors.html)

+Marker shapes can be chosen from this [list](https://matplotlib.org/stable/api/markers_api.html#module-matplotlib.markers)

+## Required data
 ### Topographic data
 TopoPlot requires elevation data in raster format for the area to be plotted.
 We suggest you use the Global Multi-resolution Terrain Elevation Data 2010 (GMTED2010) that contains elevation data for the globe collected from various sources at 7.5 arc-seconds resolution.
 More information on the dataset can be found [here](https://topotools.cr.usgs.gov/GMTED_viewer/gmted2010_fgdc_metadata.html)